Slice of pumpkin pie topped with whipped cream on a round wooden plate in front of fall decorations on a wooden surface (with logo overlay)

 Jump to Recipe

-Of course, at that time, we had no clue how to make our own pumpkin puree, so we decided to just wing it and see what happens.
+Of course, at that time, we had no clue how to make our own pumpkin puree, so we decided to just wing it and see what happened.
 I’m still not completely sure we did it correctly.
 But either way, the pie came out delicious, and that’s all that matters.

-The one thing we didn’t realize was how much pumpkin puree we would get just from one pumpkin!
+The one thing we didn’t realize was how much fresh pumpkin puree we would get just from one pumpkin!
 I made it into the pie of course.
 But also gave some to neighbors as gifts, made Pumpkin Pie Smoothies, and made a Pumpkin Roll

 TIP: If your pumpkin pie often cracks along the top, you’ve cooked it too long.
+Decrease your cook time for a softer pie.

-When removed from the oven, the pie should still be soft in the center.
+• When removed from the oven, the pie should still be soft in the center.
 A toothpick inserted one inch from the edge needs to come out clean.
 Not the center.

 Pumpkin Pie Step by Step